resolve109/study-aws-sa/aws-study-guide.md

   - Allows read traffic to be offloaded from the primary instance
   - More cost-effective than creating and managing separate read replicas
   - Simplifies the architecture compared to creating multiple standalone read replicas
+- **Point-in-Time Recovery**:
+  - Automated backups enable point-in-time recovery within the retention period (up to 35 days)
+  - Allows restoration to any moment within the retention window (e.g., 5 minutes before an accidental change)
+  - More precise than manual snapshots for recovering from recent data corruption or accidental changes
+  - Essential for maintaining business continuity after administrative errors
+  - Provides a continuous backup capability with transaction logs for fine-grained recovery points

 ### Amazon Aurora
 - **Overview**: